Dandelion Portraits

 The path is dirt now and I spot some friends their leaves peeking out of the undergrowth on the untrodden edge.
 Soon the road noise increases and the pavement is littered with tiny dandelions forcing up through the cracks, I wonder how many will survive…

-Back on a path and the history of my yellow friends reminds me they are indeed not native but north America, but they have their own name in france … The field I reach next has been grazed tightly and as the air changes to that of the dense evening fog , the suns last rays flow over the hill lighting the sky for a final hour.
+Back on a path and the history of my yellow friends reminds me they are indeed not native but North American, but they have their own name in France … The field I reach next has been grazed tightly and as the air changes to that of the dense evening fog , the suns last rays flow over the hill lighting the sky for a final hour.

-Back on home ground and the familiar leaves appear populating the bank and making me smile, a moment later and I crest the hill to the sight of a white dandelion clock glowing in the last rays, a bit further and a 2nd and 3rd are poised to sperad their seeds.
-The way the dandelion retires for the evening back into it bud shape flowing with the regular pattern of light and dark is how we used to live,,,,
+Back on home ground and the familiar leaves appear populating the bank and making me smile, a moment later and I crest the hill to the sight of a white dandelion clock glowing in the sun's last rays, a bit further and a 2nd and 3rd are poised to spread their seeds.
+The way the dandelion retires for the evening back into it bud shape flowing with the regular pattern of light and dark is how we used to live......

 The top of the bank is a plethora of yellow faces tucking themselves up for the night but I will return daily now and greet my friends.

-By the back door the trough has had one yellow head bravely battling against bid weed and nettles so I pause and clear some away, finding more leaves from the collabrative plant so I carefully leave them to grow a trough of dandelions in January
+By the back door the trough has had one yellow head bravely battling against bind weed and nettles so I pause and clear some away, finding more leaves from the collaborative plant so I carefully leave them to grow a trough of dandelions in January